melles1991/usecuewebsite/_posts/2019-08-21-a-green-websiite.md

 Less relevant, but nice to know: I build my websites on a passively cooled computer with a mobile i5 processor (less energy usage than a desktop i7), which runs on [very green energy](https://www.zaailingen.com/grijze-sjoemelstroom-groene-stroom/) provided by Qurrent.

 Is a green website something for you?
-I would love to help you!
+I would love to help!